In Texas And Beyond, Mass Shootings Have Roots In Domestic Violence

 In the wake of the massacre at a small-town Texas church on Sunday, many people are asking why.

-We know that a large portion of the mass shootings in the U.S. in recent years have roots in domestic violence against partners and family members.
+A large portion of the mass shootings in the U.S. in recent years have roots in domestic violence against partners and family members.
 Depending on how you count, it could be upwards of 50 percent.

 We know the Texas gunman, Devin Patrick Kelley, was court-martialed for assaulting his wife and their young child in 2012, although this information apparently was not included in the formal government database that tracks such things.